de-dale/spherier-obsidian/Work/Software/Detroit and London Schools of Test-Driven Development.md

 ![](https://miro.medium.com/v2/resize:fit:354/1*pNvNrtEonSjOa-EObUIGHg.jpeg)

 Test-Driven Development originated in the late nineties in Detroit, out of the ashes of the Chrysler Comprehensive Compensation System.
 Kent Beck, the lead engineer on the project, codified the technique and outlined the practice in **_Test-Driven Development By Example_** book.
 TDD became an essential best practice in **Extreme Programming (XP)** methodology, which built the foundations of the emerging Agile movement.
-Specifics of the approach promoted by Beck became recognised as **the Detroit, or the Classicist, School of TDD**.
+Specifics of the approach promoted by Beck became recognised as **the [[Detroit School of TDD (aka.
+Chicago) | Detroit]], or the Classicist, School of TDD**.
 Prominent representatives are also Robert C. Martin (Uncle Bob), Ron Jeffries, and Martin Fowler.

 ![](https://miro.medium.com/v2/resize:fit:354/1*OtGEdiEE2CmwF_4MTD0yvw.jpeg)

 Test-Driven Development quickly gained popularity.
 London for centuries provided fertile soil for thought-provoking ideas.
 In the early 2000s, London’s Extreme Tuesday Club (XTC) was formed.
 It attracted the avant-garde of UK’s TDD/XP practitioners and provided a great community to share experiences, techniques, and ideas.
 It helped Steve Freeman and Nat Pryce to distil their vision of TDD which resulted in publishing **_Growing Object-Oriented Software Guided By Test_**.
 Next to Kent Beck’s book, it quickly became the second most important publication on Test-Driven Development.
-The style promoted in the book is known as **the London School of TDD**, sometimes labelled as **the Mockist**.
+The style promoted in the book is known as **the [[London School of TDD]]**, sometimes labelled as **the Mockist**.
 It codifies and clarifies the technique of mock objects, not widely known before.

 # Two paths to enlightenment